Mainz: Sports

 The local football club 1.
 FSV Mainz 05 has a long history in the German football leagues.
-Since 2004 it has competed in the Bundesliga (First German soccer league) except a break in second level in 2007–08 season.
-Mainz is closely associated with renowned coach Jürgen Klopp, who spent the vast majority of his playing career at the club and was also the manager for seven years, leading the club to Bundesliga football for the first time.
-After leaving Mainz Klopp went on to win two Bundesliga titles and reaching a Champions League final with Borussia Dortmund.
+Since 2004, it has competed in the Bundesliga (First German soccer league) except for a break in the second level in the 2007–2008 season.
+Mainz is closely associated with the renowned coach Jürgen Klopp, who spent the vast majority of his playing career at the club and was also the manager for seven years, leading the club to Bundesliga football for the first time.
+After leaving Mainz, Klopp went on to win two Bundesliga titles and reach a Champions League final with Borussia Dortmund.
 In the summer of 2011, the club opened its new stadium called Coface Arena, which was later renamed Opel Arena.
 Further relevant football clubs are TSV Schott Mainz, SV Gonsenheim, Fontana Finthen, FC Fortuna Mombach and FVgg Mombach 03.

 The local wrestling club ASV Mainz 1888 is currently in the top division of team wrestling in Germany, the Bundesliga.
-In 1973, 1977, 2012 and 2023 the ASV Mainz 1888 won the German championship.
+In 1973, 1977, 2012 and 2023, the ASV Mainz 1888 won the German championship.

 In 2007 the Mainz Athletics won the German Men's Championship in baseball.

 As a result of the 2008 invasion of Georgia by Russian troops, Mainz acted as a neutral venue for the Georgian Vs Republic of Ireland football game.

 The biggest basketball club in the city is the ASC Theresianum Mainz.
 Its men's team is playing in the Regionalliga and its women's team is playing in the 2.DBBL.